galactic2005/PEModUtils/README.md

 This repository is open to contributions.
 See [CONTRIBUTING](CONTRIBUTING.md) for details.

+If you'd like to see who contributed, see [CONTRIBUTORS](CONTRIBUTORS.md)

 ## License

 This utility is free software; you can redistribute it and/or modify it under the terms of the MIT license.
 See [LICENSE](LICENSE) for details.